-In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-02, Leases (Topic 842), which, among other things, requires lessees to recognize substantially all leases on their balance sheets and disclose certain additional key information about leasing arrangements.
+On July 1, 2019, the Company adopted Accounting Standards Codification ("ASC") 842, Leases (Topic 842), which, among other things, requires lessees to recognize substantially all leases on their balance sheets and disclose certain additional key information about leasing arrangements.
 The new standard establishes a right of use ("ROU") model that requires a lessee to recognize a ROU asset and liability on the balance sheet for all leases with a term longer than 12 months.
 Leases are required to be classified as finance or operating, with classification affecting the pattern and classification of expense recognition in the statement of operations.
-The new standard became effective for the Company on July 1, 2019.
 The Company adopted this standard using the modified retrospective transition approach, which requires a cumulative-effect adjustment, if any, to the opening balance of retained earnings to be recognized on the date of adoption without restatement of prior periods.
-Therefore, the accompanying unaudited condensed consolidated financial statements for the six and three-month periods ended December 31, 2019 are presented under the new standard, while the comparative period financial statements previous lease accounting policy.
+Therefore, the accompanying unaudited condensed consolidated financial statements for the nine and three-month periods ended March 31, 2020 are presented under the new standard, while the comparative period financial statements presented herein were not adjusted for this standard and continue to be reported in accordance with the Company's previous lease accounting policy.
 There was no cumulative-effect adjustment recorded on July 1, 2019.